SergeyMakeev/MeshGeometricDeviation/ALGORITHM.md

 - Meshes have thin walls or overlapping surfaces
 - You want to match "front to front" not "front to back"

+### Outer Shell Detection (Optional)

+Many 3D meshes have internal geometry that isn't visible from the outside - like scaffolding, support structures, or hidden internal details.
+The **outer shell mode** filters these out.

+#### How It Works

+1. **Create a Bounding Sphere**: Draw an imaginary sphere around the entire mesh
+2. **Generate Sample Points**: Place ~2000 points evenly distributed on this sphere's surface
+3. **Ray Detection**: From each sphere point, find the closest triangle on the mesh
+4. **Mark as Outer Shell**: Triangles that are "seen" from the sphere are part of the outer shell
+5. **Filter Sampling**: Only sample from outer shell triangles

+**Think of it like this:** Imagine shining flashlights from all directions around your mesh.
+Only the triangles that get hit by light are part of the outer shell.

+#### Why Use Outer Shell Mode?

+**Better comparisons** when you care about the visible silhouette:

+- **3D Printing Models**: Internal support structures don't matter for visual comparison
+- **Game Assets**: Only the visible surface affects what players see
+- **Architectural Models**: Interior scaffolding shouldn't affect exterior comparisons
+- **Simplified Meshes**: Often only the outer shape matters, not internal topology

+**Example Problem Without Outer Shell Mode:**

+Imagine two meshes of a hollow cube:
+- Mesh A: Clean hollow cube with just outer walls
+- Mesh B: Same outer walls, but has internal cross-bracing for structural support

+**Without outer shell mode:**
+- Algorithm samples internal cross-bracing in Mesh B
+- Those points find matches on Mesh A's inner walls
+- Result shows large differences even though exteriors are identical!

+**With outer shell mode:**
+- Algorithm only samples the outer cube faces
+- Internal bracing is ignored
+- Result correctly shows the meshes are identical from outside

+#### When NOT to Use Outer Shell Mode

+- **Closed objects where interior matters** (like medical scans)
+- **Thin shells** where you need to compare both sides
+- **Meshes with intentional internal details** you want to verify
+- **Hollow objects** where the inside surface is important

+The outer shell detection is fast (using spatial queries) and doesn't require manual marking of triangles - it automatically figures out what's visible from the outside.

 ## The Output

 The tool tells you: